Lincoln (film): Casting

 Spielberg approached Daniel Day-Lewis about the project in 2003, but Day-Lewis turned down the part at the time, believing the idea of himself playing Lincoln "preposterous".
 Liam Neeson was cast as Lincoln in January 2005, having worked previously with Spielberg in Schindler's List.
 In preparation for the role, Neeson studied Lincoln extensively.
 However, in July 2010, Neeson left the project, saying that he had grown too old for the part.
 Neeson was 58 at the time, and Lincoln, during the period depicted, was 55 and 56.
 In an interview with GQ, Neeson said he realized during a table read that the part was not right for him in "a thunderbolt moment", and after the read, he requested that Spielberg recast his role.
 Co-star Sally Field, in a 2012 PBS interview, suggested that Neeson's decision was influenced by the death of his wife Natasha Richardson less than a year earlier.
 After dropping out of the role, Neeson incidentally suggested Day-Lewis to Spielberg.
 Neeson and Leonardo DiCaprio both spoke to Day-Lewis to convince him to accept the role.
 In November 2010, it was announced that Day-Lewis would replace Neeson in the role.

+Sally Field was first approached by Spielberg and offered the role of Mary Todd Lincoln in 2005, but when Day-Lewis later replaced Neeson in the role of Lincoln, he rejected her for the role, saying "I really saw you with Liam, I don't see you with Daniel, I just don't."
+This was largely in reference to the age difference between Field and Day-Lewis: Lincoln was ten years older than Mary, but Field was ten years older (65) than Day-Lewis (55).
+Field argued that with the harsh lighting and makeup, they would both look realistically "old and worn and fat" and insisted on a screen test opposite Day-Lewis, which Spielberg reluctantly accepted with Day-Lewis' support.
+Their chemistry upon testing together was so well received that both Spielberg and Day-Lewis called Field the following day asking her to play Mary in the film, which she accepted.

 Filming

-While promoting Indiana Jones and the Kingdom of the Crystal Skull in May 2008, Spielberg announced his intention to start filming in early 2009, for release in November, ten months after the 200th anniversary of Lincoln's birth.
+While promoting Indiana Jones and the Kingdom of the Crystal Skull in May 2008, Spielberg announced his intention to start filming in early 2009, for release in November, wanting to honor the 200th anniversary of Lincoln's birth.
 In January 2009, Taunton and Dighton, Massachusetts, were being scouted as potential locations.
 Filming took place in Richmond, Fredericksburg, and Petersburg, Virginia.
 In reference to Petersburg, according to location manager Colleen Gibbons, "one thing that attracted the filmmakers to the city was the 180-degree vista of historic structures" which is "very rare".

 The Virginia State Capitol served as the exteriors and interiors of the US Capitol, and the exteriors of the White House.
 The House of Delegates inside the building was remodeled to fit for the House of Representatives chamber set.
 Scenes representing Grover's Theatre were filmed in Richmond, Virginia, at Virginia Repertory Theatre's November Theatre.